Bookmaker: Internet gambling

+Sponsorships

 Most televised sports in the United Kingdom and the rest of Europe are now sponsored wholly or partly by Internet and high street bookmakers, with sometimes several bookmakers and online casinos being displayed on players' shirts, advertising hoardings, stadium signs and competition event titles.
 Sponsors are especially highlighted in the football category since football fans present a significant percentage of the bookmakers' target group.